ankitn1311/acharya_docs/Modules/Employee-Module.md

 3. Biometric Details: Employee can view their complete biometric attendance records by selecting a specific month and year, including daily check‑in and check‑out times as well as total hours worked.

-4. Leaves: Employee can review all of their submitted leave requests past and pending in one place, seeing details such as leave type, dates, duration, and current approval status.
+4. Leaves: Employee can review all of their submitted leave requests past and pending in one place, seeing details such as leave type, dates, duration, and current approval status

 5. Salary Structure: Employee can examine their detailed salary breakdown for the current financial year, with clear visibility into basic pay, allowances, deductions, and net pay.